aarongough/tdd_exercises/PITCHME.md

 ### TDD helps me!
 <br>
-TDD makes me feel safer and more confident in my day-to-day work, and I believe it makes me faster because:
+TDD makes me feel safer and more confident in my day-to-day work, and I believe it makes me faster:

 - Failing test cases become a checklist!
 - Eliminates usage of console/repl